 Jenny loves dogs (especially huskies), chocolate, and hiking and exploring outdoors.

-Jenny has a Master of Science degree in Social Work from the University of Wisconsin-Madison, a Bachelor of Science degree in Biology and Psychology from the University of Wisconsin-Stevens Point specializing in mental health.
+Jenny has a Master of Science degree in Social Work and a Bachelor of Science degree in Biology and Psychology specializing in mental health.
 She completed a certificate in Infant, Early Childhood, and Family Mental Health through UW Madison and is in the process of becoming nationally endorsed.
 She has experience working with children and families with developmental disabilities, a variety of mental health concerns, and providing psychotherapy.
-Jenny is passionate about promoting mental health and well being while working with children and families.
-Jenny is excited to be part of the CI email@example.com
+Jenny is passionate about promoting mental health and well-being while working with children and families.
+Outside of work Jenny enjoys running and exploring National Parks.email@example.com

 Joan's favorite snack is goldfish crackers, she can sing the ABC's backwards and her most loved childhood toys are the etch-a-sketch and crocodile dentist.